adelgadop/Papila/rsl/README.md

 ```

 - Exp.
 3 (WRF-Chem v4.2.1 with MOZCART) only run 14 hours.
 The rsl.error.0011 shows Unknown or SEGSEV processing.
+- Exp.
+4 (WRF-Chem v.4.2.1 with MOZCART) cannot run all the period, a SEGSEV ocurred.
+The WRF-Chem version 3.9.1 ran succesfully all period.
-- We'll test with dt=60 and with the recently WRF-Chem version 4.4.1.
+- We'll test with dt=90 and with the recently WRF-Chem version 4.4.1, and 42 vertical levels.
 At the same time, we'll test with the version 3.9.1 with dt=90 seconds.